 And part of our “welcome” included champagne and chocolate covered strawberries!
 You can’t beat that southern hospitality!

-The rooms were very charming and southern feeling with florals and cheerful colors…
+As you can see, the rooms were very charming and southern feeling with florals and cheerful colors…

 I must note that the beds were very comfortable.
 Maybe we were just extra tired after the long drive (and the champagne) but I definitely slept well!

-I would guess the Swan Terrace must have been named after the swan on the property.
+Apparently, the Swan Terrace must have been named after the swan on the property.

 We spotted this one strolling around one morning.
 I believe someone told us her name is Abigail.